Requesting Formalin pots

-All requests for Formalin pots should be faxed to our specimen reception using the appropriate request form available from the laboratory.
+All requests for Formalin pots should be sent via the porter, the pneumatic tube or by email to our specimen reception using the appropriate request form available from the laboratory.
 MRI and Trafford theatres have separate request forms, as do GPs.
 Requests will be dealt with as soon as is practicable, however if you require the pots urgently please inform the laboratory by telephone on 68808.
 Sufficient notice should be given.

 Please be aware that porters and transport have limited capacity to deliver formalin pots.
-Frequent smaller orders are advised rather than occasional large order.
+Frequent smaller orders are advised rather than occasional large orders.

 The department uses 10% neutral buffered Formalin (4% formaldehyde) and this should be handled with care at all times.
-Genta is our supplier of Formalin and has issued the following safety information:
+Cell Solv is our supplier of Formalin and has issued the following safety information:

 |Acute Toxicity||Category 4 – Harmful if inhaled|